oskarkrawczyk/stylelint-browser/README.md

 This project is based on https://github.com/m-allanson/stylelint-browser-demo

-This project demonstrates [stylelint](https://github.com/stylelint/stylelint)  running in a browser.
+This project demonstrates how we can use stylelint 9.10.1 in browser.

 # Getting started